 The nomination deadline is July 15.
-All nominations must be submitted electronically to the designated Committee Chair (Emily Sparvero, University of Texas at Austin, firstname.lastname@example.org).
+All nominations must be submitted electronically to the designated Committee Chair (Dr. Bri Newland, New York University, firstname.lastname@example.org).

 Any NASSM member may nominate another NASSM member for consideration by submitting a letter, not to exceed two pages, to the committee Chair.
 Self-nominations will be accepted.